andreafernandes/Example-of-a-Text-Mining-Application/README.md

 #### JAPE CODE

-This jape code was written after going through the Training set data (500 documents) and generating a set of "patterns" or themes in the text that appeared consistently or often in the documents, when describing appetite.
+This jape code was written after going through the Training set data (500 documents) and matched each Rule from the Gold Standard document.

-Based on the themes I wrote the following JAPE code, in chunks.
-I have each chunk priority to be run, according to how often these themes were mentioned in the text.

 ######FINAL JAPE code